backbonelabs/backbone-mobile/README.md

 10. Click Product > Archive
 11. After the archive is created, upload it to iTunes Connect
 12. Set up the new release in iTunes Connect
+13. If the release source map hasn't been uploaded to Bugsnag yet, then run `npm run bugsnag-release` from the project root

 ### Android